DavidTatti/trello_ai_game_assistant/README.md

 ✅ Tags cards with labels like `Dungeon`, `Combat AI`, `UI`, etc.
 ✅ Posts AI-generated help as Trello comments
 ✅ Sends a daily summary of active tasks to Slack at 9:30 AM
+✅ Supports both local AI (Ollama) and cloud AI (ChatGPT API)
-✅ Runs offline using Ollama with test cards and mock Trello data
+✅ Runs offline using test cards and mock Trello data

 ---